-10) Mention what are the storage and availability in vCloud Suite?
+10) What are the storage and availability in vCloud Suite?

-The storage and availability in vCloud Suite includes
+The storage and availability in vCloud Computing Suite includes

 - Data Protection: Based on EMC avamar, it deploys a back-up and recovery tool

-11) Explain what is Host Isolation in VMware HA (High Availability)?
+11) What is Host Isolation in VMware HA (High Availability)?

-In VMware HA, it has a mechanism to detect a host isolated from the rest of hosts in the cluster.
-In simple words, it uses a heart-beat to communicate other host in the cluster.
+In VMware HA, it has a mechanism to detect a host isolated from the rest of the hosts in the cluster.
+In simple words, it uses a heartbeat to communicate another host in the cluster.
 When the ESX host loses its ability to connect with other hosts in a cluster through heart-beat, then ESX host will be considered as a Host Isolation.

-12) Mention what is the difference between VMware HA and Vmware FT?
+12) What is the difference between VMware HA and Vmware FT?

-- In the case of ESX host failure, virtual machines are the failed host and are re-started and powered-on the other active hosts in HA cluster.
-But FT enabled virtual machines; there is no down time.
-In the case of host failure, secondary VM will be activated, and it becomes primary and continue to run from the exact point where the primary VM is failed or left off.
+In the case of ESX host failure, virtual machines are the failed host and are re-started and powered-on the other active hosts in HA cluster.
+But FT-enabled virtual machines; there is no downtime.
+In the case of a host failure, the secondary VM will be activated, and it becomes primary and continue to run from the exact point where the primary VM is failed or left off.

 13) Explain the new features available in vSphere 5?